 A saprophyte, also referred to as a saprobe or saprotroph, is any organism that feeds and grows on dead organisms.
 This means that a saprophyte is a decomposer, breaking down complex matter and absorbing the simpler products.
-Since saprophytes rely on dead plant and animal bodies for food, rather than producing their own like autotrophs do, they are heterotrophs.
+Since saprophytes rely on dead plant and animal bodies for food, rather than producing their own as autotrophs do, they are heterotrophs.
 Keep in mind that although it is still used, saprophyte may be a misleading name, since –phyte means plant.
-What makes that an issue is that it has been found that no land plants truly feed in the matter that a saprophyte is described to, but it may seem like it when plants use fungi to acquire nutrients.
+What makes this an issue is that it has been found that no land plants truly feed in the manner that a saprophyte does, but it may seem like it when plants use fungi to acquire nutrients.

-While extracellular digestion is the means by which most fungi and bacteria acquire their nutrition, bacteria are simpler organisms and they don’t produce hyphae.
+While extracellular digestion is the means by which most fungi and bacteria acquire their nutrition, bacteria are simpler organisms and do not produce hyphae.

-In addition to their preference for humid environments, most saprophytes require oxygen to survive and would die in its absence, they can’t stand very high temperatures, and they thrive in environments with neutral to slightly acidic pH levels.
+In addition to their preference for humid environments, most saprophytes require oxygen to survive and would die in its absence.
+They cannot stand very high temperatures, and they thrive in environments with neutral to slightly acidic pH levels.

 Function of a Saprophyte

-An example of a substance that is only broken down by saprophytes is lignin, which is a major component in many plants and gives trees their tough characteristic.
-Additionally, a saprophyte is helpful to the ecosystem because as it decomposes dead organisms’ bodies, it recycles and releases nutrients into the environment, providing them for other organisms.
+An example of a substance that is only broken down by saprophytes is lignin, which is a major component in many plants and is what gives trees their tough characteristics.
+Additionally, a saprophyte is helpful to the ecosystem because as it decomposes the bodies of dead organisms, it recycles and releases nutrients into the environment, making them available for other organisms to use.
 This is especially important for plant growth.

 Related Biology Terms

 - Detritivore – An animal that lives off dead and decaying matter.

 - Parasite – An organism that lives on another living organism and causes it harm.